-- The new Dropbox desktop app, which now can be accessed from your task bar (Windows) or dock (Mac)
+- The new Dropbox desktop app, which can be accessed from your taskbar (Windows) or dock (Mac)

-- Dropbox in your system tray (Windows) or menu bar (Mac), now with added smart features
+- The Dropbox icon in your taskbar (Windows) or menu bar (Mac), now with added smart features

 - The Dropbox folder in File Explorer (Windows) or Finder (Mac)

 Together, they’re your personalized go-to spot to catch up on the latest with your work and help you focus on what’s next—all from the convenience of your desktop.

 How to get the new Dropbox desktop experience

 If you or your team have already downloaded the new Dropbox desktop app, learn how to transition to the new Dropbox experience.

 If you or your team don’t have the Dropbox desktop app installed yet, learn how to download and install the new desktop experience.

 You can now pin a file or folder to the top of another folder so it always appears at the top for easy access.